quack3d/home-assistant-sbanken/README.md

 Every account the customer has in the bank is created as sensor, and updated every 20 minutes.
 The last transactions will also be shown.+

-# THIS CUSTOM COMPONENT IS DEPRECATED.
-PLEASE USE https://github.com/toringer/home-assistant-sbanken WHICH IS NOW UPDATED AND CAN BE INSTALLED THROUGH HACS.
+# THIS CUSTOM COMPONENT NO LONGER WORKS.
+SBANKEN REMOVED THE API.

 ## Installation